-- An alternative exam time will be considered for the following students: - Students who have conflicts due to having an officially scheduled synchronous class that overlaps with 3330 exam time - o Students who write their exams with Accommodated Exams - For students with exam conflicts: - Students with conflicts must inform the instructor about their conflicts at least one week before the test date if they wish to be accommodated. - Students with conflicts must e-mail the instructor a copy (a screen shot) of their Western course schedules that show all of their courses in a table format. - \circ The instructor will confirm the alternative test time one week before the original test date. - If you report your conflict to the instructor, then you do not have to report to Social Science Academic Counselling (SSC 2105) - If you do not report your conflict to the instructor at least one week before the test date, you must then report to Social Science Academic Counselling (SSC 2105). - Having 3 exams within 23 hours is a conflict only for final exams (university policy), not for the midterm exams or makeup exams. - For the final exam conflict, please ask Social Science Academic Counselling (SSC 2105) how to resolve the conflict. - For students with Accommodated Exams: - The instructors must receive an accommodation advisory from Accessible Education at the beginning of the term. - The duration of each exam will be adjusted based on the accommodation advisory for online exams. - Makeup exams may differ see Section 6.5 for more details.
+- An alternative exam time will be considered for the following students: - Students who have conflicts due to having an officially scheduled synchronous class that overlaps with 3330 exam time - The synchronous class that offers alternatives (for example, recorded lectures or asynchronous class participation methods) will not be accommodated. - Students who have conflicts due to another course's exam that overlaps with 3330 exam - o Students who write their exams with Accommodated Exams

+For students with exam conflicts:

+- Students with conflicts must inform the instructor about their conflicts at least one week before the test date if they wish to be accommodated. - Students with conflicts must e-mail the instructor a copy (a screen shot) of their Western course schedules that show all of their courses in a table format. - o The instructor will confirm the alternative test time one week before the original test date. - If you report your conflict to the instructor, then you do not have to report to Social Science Academic Counselling (SSC 2105) - If you do not report your conflict to the instructor at least one week before the test date, you must then report to Social Science Academic Counselling (SSC 2105). - Having 3 exams within 23 hours is a conflict only for final exams (university policy), not for the midterm exams or makeup exams. - For the final exam conflict, please ask Social Science Academic Counselling (SSC 2105) how to resolve the conflict.

+For students with Accommodated Exams:

+- The instructors must receive an accommodation advisory from Accessible Education at the beginning of the term. - The duration of each exam will be adjusted based on the accommodation advisory for online exams. - o Makeup exams may differ see Section 6.5 for more details.

-- For students with time difference:
+For students with time difference:

-- For students who do not live in the Eastern Daylight/Standard Time during the term, an alternative test time may be considered on a case-by-case basis. - Please note that the university policy does not require instructors to accommodate for the time difference: "All students will be expected to write at the time of exam regardless of living in an incongruous time zone". - If you wish to be accommodated for the time difference, you must inform the instructor about their conflicts at least one week before the test date so that the matter can be discussed further.
+- For students who do not live in the Eastern Daylight/Standard Time during the term, an alternative test time may be considered on a case-by-case basis. - Please note that the university policy does not require instructors to accommodate for the time difference: "All students will be expected to write at the time of exam regardless of living in an incongruous time zone".

+If you wish to be accommodated for the time difference, you must inform the instructor about their conflicts at least one week before the test date so that the matter can be discussed further.